The locals take so much pride in their tea that they even created a shrimp dish featuring it. The dish is aptly named Dragon Well shrimp.

-- To velvet the shrimp: gently stir in 1 teaspoon of oil into the shrimp.
+- To velvet the shrimp, gently stir in 1 teaspoon of oil into the shrimp.
 Heat 1 cup of oil in a wok or skillet over medium heat.
-When the oil reaches about 270 °F or 130 °C (when tiny wisps of smoke start to rise), add the shrimp in a single layer and stir quickly.
+When the oil reaches about 280 °F or 138 °C, add the shrimp in a single layer and stir quickly.
 When the shrimp just turn color, about 1 minute, transfer to a strainer to drain.
 Alternatively, you can velvet the shrimp in gently boiling water.

 - To finish the dish, combine 2 tablespoons of the steeped tea with the ingredients for the sauce in a bowl.
 Heat 1 teaspoon of oil in the wok over medium heat.
 Pour in the mixture and cook until it thickens, about 30 seconds.
 Return the shrimp to the wok and stir and cook for another 30 seconds, or until they are well coated with the sauce.
 Garish with some of the reserved tea leaves.